Alois Hudal: Education

-Austria or Germany?
+Early activities

 Ludwig von Pastor, an Austrian diplomat, introduced Hudal to Pope Pius XI in 1922, and recommended Hudal's study of the Serbo-Croatian National Church to him.
 On 5 February 1923, he recommended Hudal for a position at the Anima, mainly because he was Austrian.
 Von Pastor was concerned that Austria, which had just lost World War I and with it much influence, would lose the Anima to a German, Dutch or Belgian candidate.
 The pope agreed to name Hudal later that month.

 Hudal became the public face of advocacy for Austria, the Austrian bishops' conference, and Austrian prestige in the Vatican, as German groups attempted to reestablish their influence at the Anima.
 Pope Pius XI supported Hudal, though he rejected requests to make Hudal responsible for pastoral care of the German community.

 In 1924, Hudal, in a Vatican ceremony in the presence of Pope Pius XI, Cardinal Secretary of State Pietro Gasparri and numerous cardinals, delivered a speech in praise of von Pastor to mark the 40th anniversary of the publication of Pastor's History of the Popes From the Close of the Middle Ages.

 In June 1933, Hudal was consecrated titular bishop of Aela by Cardinal Eugenio Pacelli (future Pius XII), who had succeeded Merry del Val as the cardinal protector of the German national church at Rome.

 In April 1938, Hudal helped organise a vote of German and Austrian clerics at the German college of Santa Maria dell'Anima on the question of the German annexation of Austria (Anschluss).
 The vote took place on the German heavy cruiser Admiral Scheer, anchored in the Italian harbour of Gaeta.
 More than 90% voted against the Anschluss, an outcome partisans of German expansion named the "Shame of Gaeta" (Italian: Vergogna di Gaeta; German: Schande von Gaeta).